Paul Harris (Rotary): Paul Harris Fellow

 Individuals who have contributed $1,000 or more to the Annual Program Fund, the Polio Plus Fund or the Humanitarian Grants Program of the Rotary Foundation are recognized as Paul Harris Fellows.
 Additionally, individual Rotary clubs may from time to time award the honor to an individual who meets the high professional and personal standards exemplified by Paul Harris, the founder of Rotary International, without the honored individual having made any monetary contribution.
 The recognition is not limited to Rotarians.

 A Paul Harris Fellow receives a special certificate and a gold pin.
 At the discretion of the Fellow's club, they may also receive a gold medallion on a blue-and-gold ribbon.

 Multiple-time Fellows are recognized as they continue to contribute.
 Additionally, Fellows receive recognition points which they may contribute towards the recognition of other members as Paul Harris Fellows.

 Paul Harris Society

 The Paul Harris Society is a special program administered by Rotary Districts.
 Paul Harris Society members make a commitment to contribute $1,000 each year to the Annual Program Fund.
 A Paul Harris Society member receives a "hanger" for their Paul Harris Fellow Pin with the initials PHS.

 Monuments and memorials

 There is a statue of Harris installed in American Park, Mexico City.
+There is also a Paul Harris Peace Forest in the Galilee in Israel.